 - Google tests tens of thousands of algorithm changes per year, and make one to two actual changes every day

-- Test is layered, starting with a panel of users comparing current and proposed results, perhaps a spin through the usability lab at Google, and finally with a live test with a small subset of actual Google users.
+- Those tests are layered, starting with a panel of users comparing current and proposed results, perhaps a spin through the usability lab at Google, and finally with a live test with a small subset of actual Google users.

 - Google Voice Search relies on 230 billion real world search queries to learn all the different ways that people articulate given words.
 So people no longer need to train their speech recognition for their own voice, as Google has enough real world examples to make that step unecessary.